loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 // Two kinds, known size ($n,m$) and stack size $omega$.
 // Continuation-passing style.

+The intended use of SLFL is as a compiler intermediate representation for functional languages, similar to that of GHC Core #todo[CITE GHC CORE].
+SLFL diverges from most functional language intermediate representations in that it prioritizes finer control over resources.
+This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types, which is based on Girard's linear logic.

+In this section we will introduce the reader to SLFL.

 == Continuation-passing Style
-An immediate notable difference between SLFL and other functional programming languages is the programming style.
-SLFL is written in _continuation-passing style_ (CPS), a programming style where control is passed explicitly via continuation functions rather than returning values.
+The first notable difference between SLFL and most functional programming languages is the programming style.
+SLFL is written in _continuation-passing style_ (CPS), a style where control is passed explicitly via continuation functions rather than returning values.
 We will provide a simple example of CPS using the identity function.
 In normal style it would be:

 #align(
   center,